-FDA adds new safety information to statin drugsFebruary 28th, 2012 in Medications /
+FDA adds new safety information to statin drugsFebruary 28, 2012 in Medicine & Health / Medications

 (AP) -- Federal health officials are adding new safety warnings about risks of memory loss and elevated blood sugar to statins, a widely prescribed group of cholesterol-lowering medications.